basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ### Extractors

-*Extractors* are modules in Riak that accept a Riak value with a certain content type, and converts it into a list of fields capable of being indexed by Solr.
+*Extractors* are modules in Riak that accept a Riak value with a certain content type, and convert it into a list of fields capable of being indexed by Solr.
 This is done transparently and automatically as part of the indexing process.

 Our current example uses the JSON extractor, but Riak Search also extracts indexable fields from the following content types: